pokui/nsrc-gns3/docs/topology/overview/index.md

     time the project was saved.

 !!!
 Note
-    You may end up with multiple projects because of the failed ones - e.g. `nmm`, `nmm-1`, `nmm-2` etc.  You can delete the old ones by going to `File > Open Project` and selecting each of the previous ones and clicking Delete.
+    You may end up with multiple projects because of failed imports - e.g. `nmm`, `nmm-1`, `nmm-2` etc.  You can delete the old ones by going to `File > Open Project` and selecting each of the previous ones and clicking Delete.
 The final one can be renamed using `File > Edit Project`